 Hettie Judah is a writer and curator.
-She is currently chief art critic on the British daily paper The i, a regular contributor to The Guardian, Frieze and The Times Literary Supplement, and writes a monthly column for Apollo magazine.
+She is a regular contributor to The Guardian, Frieze and The Times Literary Supplement, and writes a monthly column for Apollo magazine.
 Her writing on art can also be found in Art Quarterly, Art Monthly, ArtReview and other publications with 'art' in the title.

-Hettie is curator of the Hayward Gallery Touring exhibition Acts of Creation: On Art and Motherhood which opened at the Arnolfini in Bristol on 9 March 2024, and tours to MAC in Birmingham, Millennium Gallery in Sheffield and DCA Dundee during 2024/2025.
+Hettie is curator of the Hayward Gallery Touring exhibition Acts of Creation: On Art and Motherhood which opened at the Arnolfini in Bristol on 9 March 2024, and is currently on show at MAC in Birmingham.
+It will tour to Millennium Gallery in Sheffield and DCA Dundee during 2024/2025.

-The standalone book Acts of Creation: On Art and Motherhood will be published in the UK and Europe by Thames & Hudson on 4 July 2024, and in the US and Canada on 3 September 2024.
+The standalone book Acts of Creation: On Art and Motherhood was published in the UK and Europe by Thames & Hudson on 4 July 2024, and will come out in the US and Canada on 3 September 2024.

 Following publication of her 2020 study on the impact of motherhood on artists’ careers, in 2021 she worked with a group of artists to draw up the manifesto How Not To Exclude Artist Parents, now available in 16 languages.
 She regularly talks about art and with artists for colleges, as well as museum and gallery events.
 A supporter of Arts Emergency she has mentored artists and students through a variety of different schemes.
 As a broadcaster she can be heard (and sometimes seen) on programmes including BBC Radio 4’s Front Row and Art That Made Us.
 Recent books include How Not To Exclude Artist Mothers (and other parents) (Lund Humphries, 2022) and Lapidarium: The Secret Lives of Stones (John Murray, London, 2022/ Penguin, NY, 2023).